As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 The external carabiner would come in use when travelling or doing outdoor activity to fix your bag or to hang things from for quick access.
 If you’re tall or petite you’ll appreciate the height-adjustable chest strap.

 A backpack with lots of safety features that’s perfect for travelling to work everyday

 Sizes: 25L // Price: £££ // Material: 210D Nylon with ExoMesh skeleton

 This backpack comes in a good size with 25L of packing space.
-However, the main plus is the plethora of anti-theft features.
+However, the main plus is that it’s an antitheft backpack with a plethora of safety features.
 If you use your bag for work most days, then you will appreciate the extra security to keep your laptop and documents safe.